Highlight, K-Pop Boy Band Formerly B2ST, To Make Debut With ‘Can You Feel It?’

 “Hello, this is Around US Ent.
 Highlight’s 1st mini album ‘Can You Feel It?’ will be released on March 20.
 Information on Highlight’s first mini album will be uploaded through the Around US Ent. official homepage and official SNS, so please look forward to it.”

 Pre-release promotions just started to roll out on March 6 KST and apparently Highlight is doing things a little bit differently.
-Usually, K-pop acts would release teaser images to start their promotions but Highlight released a preview of the two versions of their album.
+Usually, K-pop acts would release teaser images to start their promotions, but Highlight released a preview of the two versions of their album.

 HIGHLIGHT 1st Mini Album `CAN YOU FEEL IT?` ALBUM PREVIEW 및 예약구매 상세안내는 Around US Ent. 공식 홈페이지를 통해 확인하실 수 있습니다:)